 [Common session to MedFIT]

 There is more money than ever fuelling the biotech and MedTech industries, and different kind of investors are entering the stage with more influence than previously thought possible.
+Which options are there?
+What do you need to identify these funding sources?
 What are the expectations and specificities of working with angel investors, disease foundations, private equity firms, cross-over funds and family offices?
 What are the best funding strategies for biotech & MedTech start-ups?

 TRACK 4: ANIMAL HEALTH HIGHLIGHTS